British International Schools- Sweden

 STEP 3 –Assessment

-Once all required documents have been submitted, The Admissions Office will review each completed application (including all documentation listed above), the application is shared with the Head of School for review of the submitted academic records, and a provisional acceptance can potentially be granted in advance of an assessment.
+Once all required documents have been submitted, the Admissions Office will review each completed application (including all documentation listed above).
+The application is shared with the BISU Principal for review of the submitted academic records, and a provisional acceptance can potentially be granted in advance of an assessment.

 STEP 4 – Review

-The application is sent to the Head of School for review, with a 24-hour turnaround time.
+The application is sent to the Head of School for review, with a 24-hour response time.

 STEP 5 – Admissions